moaz-loaie/ML_algos/README.md

 - Thanks to the [scikit-learn](https://scikit-learn.org/) team for their excellent library
 - Special thanks to the developers of [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/) for providing the backbone tools that make numerical computing and visualization accessible.
-- All contributors and maintainers.
+- All contributors and maintainers and the open-source community.
-- The open-source community.